elliahu/Logtail-Ruby/README.md

 # Installation and setup

-You can install Logtail to your Ruby and Ruby on Rails projects using the Ruby Bundler.
+You can install Logtail to your Ruby projects using the Ruby Bundler.

 ### Ruby Bundler